 Types of Contributions:

 Aquatic Mammals accepts contributions formatted as full Articles, Short Notes, Reports, and Letters to the Editor.
-Please consult the journal's formatting guidelines when formatting your submission.
+Please consult the journal's Author Formatting Guidelines when formatting your submission.
 Full Articles should discuss novel and important findings in the study of aquatic mammals, demonstrate sufficient methodological rigor, and provide a discussion/conclusion that is both important and justified given the results of the study.
 Short Notes may include experimental results or observations involving scientifically valid methods, but where small sample sizes, or limited results do not allow for sufficient elaboration to constitute a full article.
 Reports include results compiled from conference or other workshops, meetings, etc. Letters to the Editor may include important announcements or comments on topics relevant to the scientific study of aquatic mammals or constructive comments related to previous contributions to Aquatic Mammals.
-Reviews will also be considered, but please contact the editors before submitting a review paper.
+Reviews will also be considered, but please contact the managing editor before submitting a review paper.

 All submissions should contain:

 Authors will be able to view reviewers' and editors' comments on their manuscript by logging in to their account on the Manuscript Fast Track system.
-All necessary documents (e.g., format checked versions of the manuscript, edited versions of the manuscript) will be viewable to the author via the system, or sent to the author from the editor via email.
+All necessary documents (e.g., format checked versions of the manuscript, edited versions of the manuscript) will be viewable to the author via the system, or sent to the author from their editor via email.

-Detailed revision requests will be sent to corresponding author by the editor via e-mail.
+One a manuscript has been accepted after peer review, detailed revision requests will be sent to corresponding author by the editor via e-mail.
 You may be asked to incorporate changes and edits, and address questions and concerns indicated by the reviewer(s).
 The editor will advise as to which documents on Manuscript Fast Track need to be consulted, or will send you revision instructions directly via email.
 Please incorporate all changes indicated by the editor and reviewer(s).
 If you disagree with changes suggested by the editor or the reviewer(s), please detail your reasoning in a separate cover letter.

 Accepted Manuscript Revision Return Deadline

 Once a manuscript has been peer-reviewed and accepted (with minor or major revision) for publication in Aquatic Mammals, the revised manuscript and response to reviewer comments files are required to be returned no later than three (3) months from the acceptance date.
 Authors are responsible to coordinate the return of their revised manuscript and response to reviewer comments files by email with their journal co-editor.
-Failure to meet this three month return deadline will necessitate a full resubmission of the manuscript as a new document, which will include subsequent new peer-review.
+Failure to meet this three month return deadline could necessitate a full resubmission of the manuscript as a new document, which will include subsequent new peer-review.

 Once formatted, you will be emailed a .pdf of the galley proofs.
-Please quickly review and summarize any edits or changes in an email; please do not make changes directly into the .pdf.
+Please quickly review and summarize any edits or changes in an email; please do not make changes directly onto the .pdf.
 You will be able to review the revised galley proofs as many times as needed, assuming the edits are minor in nature.
 Any significant changes requested to the text, layout, tables, or figures at this stage will be charged a minimum fee of $55 per hour of time expended.
 Thus, we encourage authors to make any significant changes to their manuscript prior to submitting your revised manuscript to the editors.

 If you have a short video-clip associated with your manuscript, we have the ability to place this on the Aquatic Mammals website at no charge.
 Please notify your managing editor of the video-clip(s) when sending your revised manuscript.